With so many choices out there, it can get overwhelming when looking for a great NCLEX tutor!

 - If you find a tutor on a big tutoring company website, try to find them on their personal business website instead.
 It will give you a better idea on how professional they are.
 Just search their name and “nclex tutor”.
 If they don’t have a website or linked in profile, I would be cautious before using them.

 - The tutor has a website that is easy to navigate through and doesn’t confuse you more.
-It doesn’t have to be a fancy website.
+It does NOT have to be a fancy website.

 - The tutor has legitimate testimonials.
 If they have social media testimonials, you can contact that person to see how their experience was.

 - The tutor is willing to talk with you on the phone to answer any questions you may have.
-It’s OK to be on the phone with them for up to 30 minutes and not to be charged for that.
+It’s OK to be on the phone with them for up to 15 minutes and not to be charged for that.
+As a student, you should NEVER start tutoring, unless you’ve talked to the tutor first.
+And I don’t mean text, chat or email.
+Be sure you have ACTUALLY talked to them on the PHONE.

 - Ask the tutor if they will be able to help you set up a plan, so that you know what you will be working on each week up until your test date.